 Frequently Asked Questions About the Big Red Return

 Wayland Academy is taking measures to maximize the on-campus and in-person experience for students, while also building in the flexibility to adjust our plans, if necessary, to accommodate new information about COVID-19, testing, vaccines, and other factors.
 While it is impossible to eliminate all risks, we are working diligently to reduce risks by taking reasonable and thoughtful precautions.
 These measures will include adjustments to our school calendar, new health protocols, reduced density in the classrooms and residential spaces, changes to our dining procedures, the ability to switch between in-person and online learning seamlessly as needed, and more.
-This page contains information about Wayland’s response to the COVID-19 pandemic and the Acadmy’s efforts to plan for a safe and thoughtful return to our campus in August 2020.
+This page contains information about Wayland’s response to the COVID-19 pandemic and the Academy’s efforts to plan for a safe and thoughtful return to our campus for the second semester of the 2020-2021 academic year.

 Wayland Academy continues to follow the guidance of local, state, and federal governments, as well as public health agencies, such as the Centers for Disease Control and Prevention.

 Yes.
-On June 25, 2020, Wayland’s Leadership team announced The Big Red Return, Wayland Academy’s plans for a safe return to in-person operations on campus in August 2020.
-The Academy’s resumption and continuation of in-person operations will hinge on the entire community observing a wide range of public health measures to ensure everyone’s health and safety, including physical distancing, face coverings, frequent hand washing, personal health monitoring, and COVID-19 screening.
+On December 9, 2020, Wayland’s Leadership team announced updates to The Big Red Return, Wayland Academy’s plans for a safe return to in-person operations on campus for January 2021.
+The Academy’s continuation of in-person operations continue to hinge on the entire community observing a wide range of public health measures to ensure everyone’s health and safety, including physical distancing, face coverings, frequent hand washing, personal health monitoring, and COVID-19 screening.

-The Academy has convened a COVID-19 Response Task Force made up of key representatives of every aspect of our programs and operations.
-This group has met frequently since spring to consider a wide range of possible scenarios for next year.
-The team is committed to devising and implementing return plans that maximize safety while also ensuring that quality teaching, learning, and personal growth can continue to take place at Wayland.
+The Academy's COVID-19 Response Task Force made up of key representatives of every aspect of our programs and operations has evaluated the current situation and considered the performance during the first semester to develop and implement return plans that maximize safety while also ensuring that quality teaching, learning, and personal growth can continue to take place at Wayland.

-The COVID-19 Response Task Force is making the necessary changes to physical spaces on campus to promote a healthy environment.
+The COVID-19 Response Task Force is continuously making necessary changes to physical spaces on campus to promote a healthy environment.
 As long as infection rates remain at lower levels and state and local guidelines permit, classes will be conducted in a manner that prioritizes in-person instruction and also allows for full remote participation for those who cannot be present.
-In an effort to preserve public health and prepare for a safe spring term, the semester will end November 24, at the start of the traditional Thanksgiving recess.
-Holiday recess concludes on January 3.
-See the academic calendar here.

 Wayland Academy administration has implemented a color-leveled communication system to quickly and efficiently communicate the on-campus risk level for COVID-19.
 Each time the Head of School or Director of Health Services identifies a change to the risk benchmarks, students, faculty and staff will receive internal communication and parents will receive an email.